Rigi vs. Pilatus vs. Titlis vs. Stanserhorn: Which one to choose?

 So with all that in mind, which of Lucerne’s mountain excursions comes out on top?
 The truth is it really depends on what you’re looking for.

-If you’re on a budget: Cost-wise they’re all about the same, but if you have a Swiss Travel Pass then you can go up Rigi and Stanserhorn for free (whereas Pilatus and Titlis are just 50% off).
+If you’re on a budget: Cost-wise they’re all similarly-priced when you look at the full fare + transport from Lucerne, but if you have a Swiss Travel Pass then you can go up Rigi and Stanserhorn for free (whereas Pilatus and Titlis are just 50% off).
 If you have a Tell Pass then all four are free!

 If you want magical views: All four mountains offer stunning panoramas, but Titlis has a higher vantage point and Rigi is known for its sweeping landscapes that seem to go for hundreds of miles.